 If you already file a Self Assessment return with HMRC, you will need to add the dividends earned as additional income, but if you do not file a return (perhaps you’re full-time employed) you may be required to do so.
 HMRC actually has a tool on its website that will allow you to check if you need to send a Self Assessment tax return.

 You can also speak to a certified accountant/advisor or even contact HMRC directly for assistance.
-If you earn less than £10,000 from dividends, HMRC will be okay with adding the amount owed to your PAYE code and collect it through your wages.
+Should you earn less than £10,000 from dividends, HMRC will be okay with adding the amount owed to your PAYE code and collect it through your wages.
 If you pass the £10,000 threshold, you will need to file a Self Assessment tax return.

 Pay zero tax with an ISA